dmd-program/dmd-100/projects/open_design/develop_instructions.md

 7. Estimated time to complete the assembly
 8. Parts manifest
   1. List and name each distinct part that will be constructed or used and how many will be needed.
-9. Step by step instructions
+9. Step by step instructions for one object variant.

 ## Instructions